James Dobson (actor): Early life and education

 The oldest child of Leta (nee McAmis) and Benjamin Dobson, James "Jimmy" Dobson was born in Greeneville, Tennessee, on October 2, 1920.
-His father was a longtime postal employee for the city of Greeneville.
+His father was a longtime postal employee in the city of Greeneville.
 James had a younger brother named John Dobson, who is also deceased.
 John was a librarian at the University of Tennessee.

 The Greeneville Sun stated that Dobson "played ball, loved to swim, and loved to ride his bike."
 At an early age, Dobson realized that he had an innate ability to entertain people.
 He was an active participant in the Greeneville High School drama club.
 After graduation, he enrolled at Tusculum College, now known as Tusculum University.
 Dobson was in the college drama club.
 He was also in the drama club while attending the University of Tennessee.
 There, he won a trip to Hollywood.
 The Associated Press stated, "Dobson decided to become an actor after visiting Hollywood."